check-spelling-sandbox/opentelemetry-python/CONTRIBUTING.md

 get your PR merged by making any minor fixes to solve any issue that while being unrelated to your PR, can still happen.

-#### Fork from a personal Github account
+#### Fork from a personal GitHub account

-Right now Github [does not allow](https://github.com/orgs/community/discussions/5634) PRs to be edited by maintainers if the corresponding repo fork exists in a Github organization.
+Right now GitHub [does not allow](https://github.com/orgs/community/discussions/5634) PRs to be edited by maintainers if the corresponding repo fork exists in a GitHub organization.
-Please for this repo in a personal Github account instead.
+Please for this repo in a personal GitHub account instead.

 One of the maintainers will merge the PR once it is **ready to merge**.